suryakarmakar/nodejs-programming/README.md

 Understanding its full lifecycle requires a deep look into how it initializes, runs, handles async tasks, and finally exits.

-1. Initialization Phase -
+1. Initialization Phase:

 When a Node.js process starts:

 1. The V8 engine is initialized.
 This is the JavaScript engine developed by Google for Chrome, and it is responsible for compiling and executing JavaScript code.
 2. The libuv library is initialized. libuv is a C-based library responsible for abstracting asynchronous I/O operations and providing the event loop.
 It also creates a thread pool, which is usually configured with 4 threads by default.
 3. Node.js initializes its internal core modules (like fs, http, crypto, etc.), and loads system-level bindings.
 4. It parses environment variables, command-line arguments, and configures process-wide settings.
 5. Finally, it loads and starts executing the user’s JavaScript code (the entry file).

 At this stage, all setup for running JavaScript code and handling asynchronous operations is completed.

+--

-2. Execution of Top-Level JavaScript Code -
+2. Execution of Top-Level JavaScript Code:

 Once Node.js finishes initialization: